AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50367-customer-address-export-does-not-work.md

 ---
 # ACSD-50367: Customer address export does not work

-The ACSD-50367 patch fixes the issue where the customer address export does not work when a multi-select customer address attribute without values is created.
+The ACSD-50367 patch fixes the issue where the customer address export does not work when a multi-select **`Customer Address`** attribute without values is created.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-50367.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions